TomYeoman/2d-zombie-survival-io-demo/README.md

 https://user-images.githubusercontent.com/14075632/139267793-56c13afe-917c-4b54-b087-b966c388fb44.mp4

-An full demo, on how to build a basic zombie survival multiplayer IO game, including -
+A full demo project, which shows how to build a basic zombie survival multiplayer IO game, including -

 - Phaser running on the client, and server side
 - Full typescript support across server and client